Families Are Leading the Way to Lasting Food Security

 Fostering Community Development

-Our Program also includes many factors for achieving acceptance and resilience within communities:
+Our Program includes vital factors for achieving acceptance and resilience within communities:

 Sensitivity to the cultural context